Oil stock ticketing - procurement FAQs

 - price: this covers all costs, fees allowances and charges associated with the implementation and completion of contract obligations.
 This includes the cost of the ticket and cost implications for ticket terms and quantities; and

-Companies that have been successfully registered and are invited to participate in the RFT stage should read the RFT documents carefully when they access them to ensure they understand the criteria that will be used in evaluation of tenders.
+Entities that have registered successfully and are invited to participate in an RFT stage should read the RFT documents carefully when they access them to ensure they understand the criteria that will be used in evaluating the tenders.

 No. An oil stock ticket is a contractual right to purchase or release oil, where the seller agrees to reserve a predetermined amount of oil for the period of the contract, in return for an agreed fee.
 This means that ticketed stocks must remain in reserve throughout the duration of the contract.